yahehe/Nancy.Swagger/README.md

 ### NuGet Packages

+Version 3.* of this code uses Nancy v2 and generates a Swagger 3 (OpenAPI) document; (.NET 4.5.2, .NET Standard 1.6).
+ - This version is under development.

-Versions 2.2.0+ of this code uses Nancy v2 and is designed for .NET 4.5.2 and .NET Standard 1.6.
+Version 2.2.* of this code uses Nancy v2 and generates a Swagger 2 document; (.NET 4.5.2, .NET Standard 1.6).

-Version 2.1.1 is designed for Nancy v1.4.3 on .Net 4.0+, and creates a Swagger 2.0 document.
+Version 2.1.1 is designed for Nancy v1.4.3 and creates a Swagger 2.0 document; (.NET 4.0).

 Version 0.* is designed for Nancy v1.4.3, but creates a Swagger 1.2 document.
  - If for some reason you need to make a change against this version of Nancy.Swagger, you can checkout the 1.4.3-stable branch.